 If possible, take photographs and videos using a cell phone while still at the scene of the auto accident.
 Then, go to a hospital in South Florida immediately for professional medical care for your injuries.
 Request copies of your medical records and hospital bills.
 Next, call your car insurance company to report the accident.

 When dealing with an insurance claims adjuster, do not admit fault for the auto accident or sign anything without talking to an attorney.
 Your insurance company may try to devalue your claim or wrongfully deny coverage.
 An attorney can help you with the insurance process, as well as inform you of your right to file a lawsuit, if applicable.

 Consult With an Uninsured Motorist Accident Attorney in South Florida

-If you or a loved one was recently injured in an uninsured driver accident, contact the South Florida car accident attorneys at LaBovick Law Group to request a free legal consultation.
+If you or a loved one was recently injured in an uninsured driver accident, contact the West Palm Beach car accident attorneys at LaBovick Law Group to request a free legal consultation.
 We can help you with the claims process while you focus on healing from your serious injuries.
 We understand how these unique types of accident cases work, as well as how to fight for maximum financial compensation despite the other driver not having insurance.